TomographicImaging/CIL/nightly/_sources/framework.rst.txt

 A slight offset of the center of rotation with respect to the theoretical position will contribute to the loss of resolution; in more severe cases, it will cause severe artifacts in the reconstructed volume (double-borders). :code:`CentreOfRotationCorrector` allows to estimate offset of center of rotation from theoretical.
-In the current release :code:`CentreOfRotationCorrector` supports only parallel geometry.
+In the current release :code:`CentreOfRotationCorrector` supports both parallel and cone-beam geometry with 2 different algorithms:

-:code:`CentreOfRotationCorrector` is based on Nghia Vo's `method <https://doi.org/10.1364/OE.22.019078>`_.
+* Cross correlation, suitable for single slice parallel-beam geometry.
+It requires two projections 180 degree apart.
+* Image sharpness method, which consists in maximising the sharpness of a reconstructed slice.
+It can be used on single slice parallel-beam, and centre slice cone beam geometry.
+For use only with datasets that can be reconstructed with FBP.

 .. autoclass:: cil.processors.CentreOfRotationCorrector
    :members: